remarcmij/vanilla-starter/README.md

 #### 3.3.1 Page

-- The Page function is responsible for handling all user interactions with the page and for updating the state object with any changes caused by these interactions.
+- The Page function is responsible for handling all user interactions with the page and for handling network requests.
+It should update the state object with any changes caused by these interactions.
 If appropriate, it should call the `update()` method of its subordinate View, passing the updated state object as an argument.

 - DOM event handlers should be defined as internal functions of the Page function and passed as props to the View function.